i2group/analyze/documentation/developer_essentials_deploying.md

 IBM i2 Intelligence Analysis Platform Developer Essentials has a longer and more specific set of requirements than the platform itself.
 Before you begin, you must have access to all of the following software:

 -   IBM Installation Manager 1.8
--   IBM i2 Intelligence Analysis Platform 3.0.7
+-   IBM i2 Intelligence Analysis Platform 3.0.9
 -   IBM DB2 9.7 Express Edition (or Express-C Edition)
--   IBM WebSphere MQ 7.5
+-   IBM WebSphere MQ 7.5 Fix Pack 4
--   IBM WebSphere Application Server 8.5.5 Liberty Profile
+-   IBM WebSphere Application Server 8.5.5 Liberty Profile Fix Pack 4
 -   Web Server Plug-ins for IBM WebSphere Application Server 8.5.5
 -   IBM HTTP Server 8.5
 -   IBM Java 6.0 JDK (64-bit)